USC-CITE/Development_Guide/cite-git-workflow.md

 git commit -m "Optimize search bar queries"
 ```
 > ![NOTE]
-> A commit must describe one change only and the subject must be limited to 50 characters.
+> A commit must describe one change only.
+If you find it hard (i.e. you did many little changes), describe the most significant change.

 Dissecting the examples above, we have the following format: